cahyaadit12/Tour-and-Travel-Customer-Churn/README.md

 # Tour-and-Travel-Customer-Churn
-This project about analyze churn of customer in Travel Company
+This project about analyze churn of customer in Travel Company and knowing what is factors that influence to churn